ceheckel/VanityPhoneGenerator/README.md

 - DynamoDB Table: See the 'Database Schema' section for more information
 - AWS Connect Instance: the instance is configured to allow incoming calls only and connect users are managed by the instance (as opposed to SAML 2.0 or LDAP)
 - AWS Contact Flow: the inbound contact flow that is invoked when a user calls the connect center.
 The flow is active by default and is a Generic Contact Flow.
-  - **NOTE**: due to a design/implementation flaw, the Contact Flow is not automatically assigned to the claimed phone number.
+  - **NOTE**: due to a design/implementation flaw, the Contact Flow is not automatically assigned to the claimed phone number.  <b>This will have to be manually configured after the stack is deployed</b>
 - AWS Connect Phone Number: the initial point of contact for the connect center.
 The number is a US-based toll-free phone number.
 - AWS Integration Association: two integration associations are added to the stack; one for each of the lambda functions described above.
 This allow the contact flow to invoke lambda functions in the same region.